jakob-he/string-kernel/docs/source/mismatch.rst

 - k: int, used in k-mers to compute the kernel

 - m: int, maximum number of mismatches for 2 k-mers to be considered 'similar'.
 Normally, small values of m should work well.
 Plus, the complexity the algorithm is exponential in m

+Finally, the expected result is the mismatch string kernel:

 - kernel: 2D matrix of shape (n_samples, n_samples) suggesting the similarities between sequences